mreza0100/pg-im/README.md

 ### Commands:

 - `pg-im init ./path/to/db.json` will configure your Postgres database.
-- `pg-im observe ./path/to/db.json` will watch the Postgres, collect logs and remove your queries.
+- `pg-im observe ./path/to/db.json` will watch the Postgres, collect logs, create/remove index.

 #### note: